develprr/metamatic-blog/_posts/2023-07-31-validating-method-parameters-with-pydantic-in-python.markdown

 #  Validating method input parameters with Pydantic

-The use case is clear - if you write a method that excepts an integer value as its input parameter, you want Python to type check that and immediately throw an error if anything else is fed in - a float, a string or whatever else.
+The use case is clear - if you write a method that expects an integer value as its input parameter, you want Python to type check that and immediately throw an error if anything else is fed in - a float, a string or whatever else.